 Why all these blocks and hashes?
 There are two main reasons…

-- Security - As each block is linked to the previous, a "bad actor" or hacker would have to expend a huge amount of energy and monetary power to modify or undo transactions.
-To modify one block, all subsequent blocks that came after the transaction was included in a block would need to be re-written, making the process very difficult and costly.
+- Security – As each block is linked to the previous, a “bad actor” or hacker would have to expend a huge amount of energy and monetary power to modify or undo transactions.
+To modify one block, all subsequent blocks that came after the transaction was included in a block would need to be re-written.
+This makes the process very difficult and costly.